brandlab-au/confusionApp/README.md

 - Active files in app dir
 - The 3 html pages are not showing using ng-view
+- you can see they work with ng-include
 - Controller setup MenuController
+- Problem is probably the injection dependency of ngRouter
 - Data in services js
 - More data needs to be moved to sevices for DishController

 - [ ] Finish angular view problem.
-- [ ] Push my commits to GitHub.
+- [ ] Push my comments to GitHub.
 - [ ] Then move data all to services.